The Best Way to Clean an Oven (+ Natural Oven Cleaner)

 • baking soda

-All I have to do to get a shining oven is spray the whole oven down with a water bottle so that it is damp and sprinkle baking soda in a thick layer on the bottom of the oven.
+All I have to do to get a shining oven is spray the oven down with a water bottle so that it’s damp.
+Then I’ll sprinkle baking soda in a thick layer on the bottom of the oven.
+You can also make a paste with baking soda and water then use a soft brush or cloth to coat the bottom and sides of the oven.
+Be sure to avoid getting it on any heating elements.

 Here’s the process step by step: